deadcoder0904/awesome-javascript-reads/README.md

 (7) [Understanding ES6](https://github.com/sgaurav/understanding-es6) - Simple examples to help you understand ES6 by [Gaurav Singh](https://github.com/sgaurav)

 (8) [Getting Started with ECMAScript 6](http://es6.ruanyifeng.com/) - "ECMAScript 6 Getting Started" is an open source JavaScript language tutorial, a comprehensive introduction to the new ECMAScript 6 introduced the syntax characteristics by [Ruan YiFeng](https://github.com/ruanyf) written in *Chinese*.
-I use translate to English [Chrome Plugin](https://chrome.google.com/webstore/detail/google-translate/aapbdbdomjkkjkaonfhkkikfgjllcleb)
+I have used Google Translate [Chrome Plugin](https://chrome.google.com/webstore/detail/google-translate/aapbdbdomjkkjkaonfhkkikfgjllcleb) to translate to English

 (9) [ECMAScript 6 in Node.JS](https://github.com/JustinDrake/node-es6-examples) - This text introduces and illustrates, with simple examples, ECMAScript 6 (ES6 for short) features natively available in Node by [Justin](https://github.com/JustinDrake)